 - At this point, you can even add heat to the color in the foil packets.
-The heat will actually cause the hair cuticle to open up and accept the dye easier.
+The heat will actually cause the hair cuticle to open up and accept the dye more easily.
 Using heat may actually allow the color to stay in your hair longer.
 Remember, this is a semi-permanent hair color.
 That means it washes out.
 When applying the heat, hold the hair dryer at an angle, and blow the hot air up and down the foil packet.
-The aluminum will get hot so take precaution when you place this back down to avoid burning the person.
+The aluminum will get hot, so take precautions when you place the foil packet back down to avoid burning the person.
 In addition, it gets HOT.
-Take precaution when using the heat so you don't burn yourself.
+Take precaution when using the heat so you don't burn yourself!

 - Once the color is applied, it becomes nothing more than a waiting game.
-Here you can allow your client to sit and read to pass the time or just chat for a while.
+Here you can allow the person to sit and read to pass the time or just chat for a while.
 Just don't forget to set the timer.

 - Once you have left the color on for the desired amount of time, it is time to wash it out.
 Put your gloves back on because the color will stain your hands.
-Rinse until the water runs clear.
+Rinse the person's hair until the water runs clear.

 - Once the water runs clear, take out the rubber bands.

-- Wash the entire head with your shampoo of choice, and condition afterward.
-I prefer to wash the hair with a luke-warm to cool water.
+- Wash the person's entire head with your shampoo of choice, and condition afterward.
+I prefer to wash the hair with a lukewarm to cool water.
 The cold water will actually cause the hair cuticle to close, basically trapping the hair color inside.
-This will allow the color to stay in longer as well, so remember, a cold shower is good for your hair.
+This will allow the color to stay in longer as well, so remember: A cold shower is good for your hair.